chdonahue/cocktail_recommender/README.md

 I love craft cocktails, but during COVID I wasn't able to go out and enjoy them.
 During the lockdown, I decided to learn how to make my own cocktails.
 I bought a great cocktail book [DEATH & CO](https://www.amazon.com/Death-Co-Modern-Classic-Cocktails/dp/1607745259) and built up my home bar.

 One thing I miss is being able to interact with a bartender and describe in vague terms what kind of cocktail I want.
 For example I can ask, **"Do you have anything kinda smoky but spicy?"** A good bartender can come up with a good cocktail to match.
+I wanted to train a model to do this for me.